 I am a Madrid-based writer, professor and human rights advocate.
 I teach Communications at Carlos III University, where I completed my PhD in citizen storytelling in war and conflict.
 You can see my full CV here.

 Since November 2014, I work as a Communications Officer for APC.org, a network of human rights defenders committed to supporting organizations, social movements and individuals through the use of information and communication technologies.

-I write about human rights promotion, the threats against freedom of expression and the social dimension of technology for several media such as Global Voices Online, Global Voices Advocacy, Al-Jazeera, El Mundo, and Eldiario.es.
+I write about citizen narratives and art as a form of resistance in the face of (geo)politics for several media such as Eldiario.es.
+Global Voices Online, Global Voices Advocacy, Al-Jazeera, Deutsche Welle and Open Democracy.
 I have also worked as a researcher for projects such as the Web Index, which analyses the state of the internet per country and scope, and been a jury member for awards including the Prix Ars Electronica and The Bobs Awards, the world’s largest international blog competition, sponsored by German International Broadcasting Service Deutsche Welle.

-I hold degrees in English Studies from the University of Santiago de Compostela and in Arabic Studies from the University of Granada.
-I have a master´s degree in International Cooperation, that took me to Tetuan, Morocco for a year, where I worked on development projects.
-I also studied Literary Criticism at the University of Kansas, where I lived and taught Spanish for three years, and Media Studies at Carlos III University.
+I hold bachelor degrees in English Studies from the University of Santiago de Compostela and in Arabic Studies from the University of Granada.
+I hold master´s degrees in International Cooperation, Literary Criticism and Journalism and Media Studies at Carlos III University.

 I speak Spanish, English, Arabic and Galician (the co-official language of the Spanish northern-area of Galicia), and I have lived in Spain, Syria, Mexico, the United States and Morocco.